Ada-Developers-Academy/core-cs-fundamentals/interview-process/how-to-interview.md

 ## Perfection is **NOT** the Goal

-The goal of a good interviewer is not to see the candidate arrive at a perfect solution, even if one exists.
-A perfect solution is nice, but the real goal is to understand what the candidate could bring to the team.
+The goal of a good interviewer is to understand what the candidate could bring to the team.
+It is **not** to see if the candidate arrives at a perfect solution, whether or not one might exist.

 Interviewers want to know: